Postdoctoral researcher

 Numerical analysis

-Consistency, stability, accuracy, and structure-aware discretization design.
+Consistency, stability, accuracy, and structure-preserving discretizations.

 High performance computing